Contact us

 Natural Sciences

-Gio Kim is a sophomore majoring in Medicine, Science, and the Humanities, and is currently embarking on a University Undergraduate Research Fellowship project that aims to uncover the genetic mechanisms underlying poor sleep in neurodegenerative diseases using a forward genetic screen in Drosophila.
+Gio Kim, a junior majoring in Medicine, Science, and the Humanities, is returning for her second year as a Research Ambassador.
+Gio is a University Undergraduate Research Fellow and is working on a three-year project that aims to uncover the genetic mechanisms underlying poor sleep in neurodegenerative diseases using a forward genetic screen in Drosophila.
 Since the fall of her first year at Hopkins, she has been working in the Mark Wu Lab in the Department of Neurology at the Johns Hopkins School of Medicine, where she began her studies of the bidirectional relationship between sleep and neurodegeneration that informed her UURF proposal.
-She currently works with Dr. Mehmet Keles to continue studying potential genetic modifiers of tau induced neurotoxicity.
+She currently works with Dr. Mehmet Keles to continue studying potential genetic modifiers of tau-induced neurotoxicity.
 She previously worked as a research assistant in a stem cell biology and regenerative medicine lab at the University of Southern California, where she investigated the requirement of atoh1a enhancers for zebrafish inner ear hair cell regeneration using CRISPR/Cas9 genome editing, and she presented her findings at the USC Summer Research Symposium.

 Natural Sciences